About Me

 Hi, I’m Eric.

-Since then, I’ve tutored over 150 students across the globe, run several successful masterclasses, and created educational videos on YouTube with over 65000 subscribers and 10 million views.
+Since then, I’ve tutored over 200 students across the globe, run 11 masterclass cohorts, and created educational videos on YouTube with over 80000 subscribers and 12 million views.

-If you’re interested in getting your score up, book a session below!
+If you’re interested in getting your score up, click the button below!

 FAQ